erusev/base/README.md

 ### Notes

-- Relationship methods require that table names are singular - e.g. `user` instead of `users`.
+- Relationship methods require that table names are singular - ex: `user` instead of `users`.
 - Not tested on other RDBMSs than MySQL

 ### Status